-Cape Breton is fabled as a magical travel destination.
-For its beauty, its unique Celtic music and culture, and the genuinely warm smiles on the faces of those who greet you.
+Cape Breton is a magical travel destination known for its beauty, its unique Celtic music and culture and the genuinely warm smiles on the faces of those who greet you.
 Sydney puts some of the Island’s greatest sights and attractions at your fingertips.

-Join a relaxed walking tour of the Colonial Town of Old Sydney, founded by Loyalists fleeing the American Revolution.
+Join a relaxed walking tour of old Sydney, founded by Loyalists fleeing the American Revolution.
 You will encounter six buildings that were constructed in the late 18th Century and another two were built at the turn of the 19th.
-Full of rich storytelling, and friendly characters, this tour will also take you to St. Patrick’s, the oldest Roman Catholic Church in Cape Breton; Cossit House, built in 1787; and Jost House, offering interesting exhibits from this same period.
+Full of rich storytelling and friendly characters, this tour will also take you to St. Patrick’s, the oldest Roman Catholic Church in Cape Breton, Cossit House built in 1787 and Jost House, offering interesting exhibits from this same period.
 Homemade refreshments add a touch of local hospitality to your final stop at the Cape Breton Centre for Heritage and Science.

 This is the largest historical reconstruction in North America and is fully animated so one is completely and magically captivated by life in 1744.
 Relive the past in a way that gives you the opportunity to live, feel, and play a part in this mesmerizing history that has shaped the destiny of this continent.